 A technology assessment from the Institute for Clinical Systems Improvement (ICSI, 2004) found: “Fluoroscopically guided epidural steroid injections are generally safe when performed by an experienced physician in a controlled setting.
 Epidural steroid injections should not be done without fluoroscopic guidance.
 Commonly used corticosteroids include methylprednisolone and betamethasone.”
 Regarding the evidence for transforaminal epidural injections, the ICSI Technology Assessment Committee concluded: “Based on limited data, the results appear promising.”

 Choi and Brull (2011) evaluated the effect of ultrasound (US) guidance compared with traditional nerve localization techniques for interventional management of acute pain and acute pain-related outcomes.
 These investigators performed a systematic search of MEDLINE, EMBASE, and the Cochrane Central Register of Controlled Clinical Trials (from January 1990 to January 2011) to identify randomized controlled trials evaluating the effects of US guidance on acute pain and related outcomes compared with traditional nerve localization techniques.
 Studies were excluded if they did not report at least one of the following acute pain outcomes: pain severity, opioid consumption, sensory block duration, and time to first analgesic request.
 Related outcomes were classified as follows: patient related (opioid-related adverse effects, patient satisfaction, post-operative cognitive deficit); anesthesia related (unwanted motor block, perineural catheter failure, morbidity, development of chronic pain); surgery related (hospital readmission, ability to ambulate); and hospital-related (length of stay, cost).
 Promising novel applications of US guidance for acute pain management were also sought for discussion purposes.
 These researchers identified 23 randomized controlled trials, including 1,674 patients, that compared US guidance with and without peripheral nerve stimulation with peripheral nerve stimulation alone or anatomical landmark techniques.
 Of the 16 studies that evaluated pain severity, 8 reported improvement with US guidance; however, only 1 study reported a difference between US guidance and the comparator of greater than 1 interval on the numeric rating pain scale.
 Eight studies evaluated sensory block duration and 3 of these reported prolonged block duration with US guidance.
 Seven studies evaluated opioid consumption, of which 3 reported a reduction with US guidance.
 Three studies evaluated time to first analgesic request, of which 2 favored US guidance.
 These investigators uncovered no significant differences between US guidance and traditional nerve localization techniques for any other related outcome.
 Ultrasound guidance was not found to be inferior compared with traditional nerve localization techniques for any outcome.
-Non-randomized data suggested that US-guided transversus abdominis plane blocks may offer analgesic benefit over standard analgesic therapy, but has not been compared with an anatomical landmark technique.
 The authors concluded that at present, there is insufficient evidence in the contemporary literature to define the effect of US guidance on acute pain and related outcomes compared with traditional nerve localization techniques for interventional acute pain management.

 In summary, the clinical value of a SNRB appears to rely on careful patient selection.
 If it is carried out properly and the results are interpreted carefully, SNRB may be clinically useful, especially for those with insufficient diagnostic information.
 In some cases, therapeutic effect can be achieved selectively at the symptomatic root.